kathrynle20/fouroversix/README.md

 ```

 If you would prefer not to worry about setting up your local environment, or about acquiring a Blackwell GPU to run your experiments faster, you may run PTQ experiments on [Modal](https://modal.com/) by adding the `--modal` flag, and optionally the `--detach` flag which will enable you to CTRL+C.
+The first time you launch experiments on Modal, it may take several minutes to build everything, but following commands will reuse the cached images.

 ## Notes